 - Guides to Researching Soldiers who Served in the British Army

 - Guides to Researching Soldiers who Served in the Indian Army

 I also offer a First World War Soldier Research Service.

 Using The London Gazette to Research WW1 Soldiers

-The link will take you to the search page of The London Gazette which has been set to search between June 1914 and December 1920.
-Type the name of your soldier into the search bar on the left-hand side of the page and click Update Results.
-You will then be given a list of results.
+Type the name of the person you want to research into the search bar on the left-hand side of the page and click Update Results.
+You will then be given a list of matches.
 To open a result, click on the blue underlined heading.

 How to Search the London Gazette

-Unfortunately, while the London Gazette is full of useful information being able to find what you are searching for can be very difficult.
+Unfortunately, while the London Gazette is full of useful information it is often very difficult to find what you are searching for.
 This is due to the London Gazette search engine using Optical Character Recognition (OCR) to convert scanned pages into searchable text.
 However, there isn’t a 100% accuracy rate and certain letters can be confused with one another (c and o, i and l).
 If you are having trouble searching for a soldier who should appear, try a combination of their names, unit and the reason for searching (award, rank, etc.).
 However, even searching a combination will sometimes bring no results.

 Searching for Officers

 The London Gazette will contain an entry for each officer who was commissioned into the army or subsequently promoted.
+Notice how none of the officers have a personal number which would be brought in after the war.
+This can make finding the correct officer difficult if you’re researching a common surname.
 Typical entries will read: